Lawyers for Carbon Monoxide Related to Defective Boilers

 Carbon monoxide (CO) poisoning is a serious problem where exposure to toxic fumes causes more than 40,000 injuries every year in America.
 In fact, CO poisoning can occur from various sources including malfunctioning heaters and boilers in residences or commercial buildings.
 The toxic gas is produced every time fuel is burned including gasoline, kerosene, charcoal, wood, and oil.
 The concentration of the carbon monoxide depends on the efficiency and quality of its combustion.

 Without a carbon monoxide detector, no one can smell or see the toxic vapor.
 At high concentrated levels, CO can quickly kill in minutes.
 It is the leading cause of the nation’s poisoning deaths, claiming the lives of more than 500 victims every year.

-If CO gases back draft from the furnace because of a blocked exhaust vent, chimney or flue, it can cause life-threatening conditions inside the home or building.
+If CO gases backdraft from the furnace because of a blocked exhaust vent, chimney or flue, it can cause life-threatening conditions inside the home or building.
 Rusty metal flues or accumulated soot can be signs of combustion leakage that restrict venting of harmful toxic gases to the outdoors.
-While many signs of serious carbon monoxide poisoning from boilers and heaters can be detected, others are not so obvious.
+While many signs of acute carbon monoxide poisoning from boilers and heaters are readily detectable, others are not.
 Some obvious signs include:

 - Rusting on the vent system

 - Debris falling from a heater or fireplace chimney

 - Accumulated moisture on the inside of window glass

 Not so easily detected carbon monoxide problems include:

 - Improperly adjusted burner